 Keeping yourself cool:

-One of the best ways to stay cool while blasting is with one of our safety packages.
-They include:
+The best way to stay cool while blasting is with our Comfort Systems.

 - A cool/heat tube which supplies 20°F above or below ambient air

 - All the hoses and breathing air filter*

 - CO2 monitor strips

 The cool tube is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!